-Throughout 2020, the portfolio produced large unrealised and realised gains as a result of lower interest rates.
-The aggregate portfolio, comprising of only fixed income investments, returned +5.14% in the year 2020.
+Throughout 2021, the portfolio produced unrealised and realised losses as a result of higher interest rates.
+The aggregate portfolio, comprising only fixed income investments, returned -1.40% (in USD) in the year 2021.

 There are no investment gains or losses recognised directly in equity.